SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/security.md

 The Mobile CRM also has:

-* 2-way communication to SuperOffice Central Services (Microsoft Azure) for mobile services (currently only for "business card scanner")
+* 2-way communication to SuperOffice Central Services (Microsoft Azure) for mobile services (currently used for business card scanner and push notifications functionality)

 * 1-way communication to Microsoft App Center: crash logs and diagnostics data (Mobile CRM -> MS App Center)